 Attacking WI DUI Field Sobriety Tests

-If you are suspected of Wisconsin Drunk Driving, a police officer will request you perform WI Standardized Field Sobriety Tests (SFST).
+If you are suspected of Wisconsin Drunk Driving, a police officer will request you perform Standardized Field Sobriety Tests (SFST).
 These tests are usually performed roadside or a location that has a smooth, flat surface.
 Two of the three SFSTs are balance tests.

 Fighting WI DUI Balance Tests

 There are three Standardized Field Sobriety Tests.
 Two of them rely on the subjects ability to walk and maintain balance.
 The two balance tests for suspected WI Drunk Drivers are the Walk and Turn and the One-Leg Stand.
 Each test is performed in two stages, the instructional stage and the physical act of performing the test.
 These tests are known as divided attention tests.
 An experienced WI DUI Defense Attorney will know the how to perform the tests together with the cues taken into account by a Wisconsin police officer.